What is neural radiance field (NeRF)?

 NeRFs work differently from other deep learning techniques in that a series of images is used to train a single fully connected neural network that can only be used to generate new views of that one object.
 In comparison, deep learning starts by using labeled data to train the neural network, which could provide appropriate responses for similar types of data.

-The actual operation of the neural network uses the 3D physical location and 2D direction (left-right and up-down) the simulated camera is pointing at for the input and then generates a response as a color and density for each pixel in the image.
-This reflects how rays of light bounce off objects from that view in space.
+The actual operation of the neural network uses as an input the 3D physical location and 2D direction (left-right and up-down) that the simulated camera is pointing (a 3D viewing direction) to output a color and density value of points in 3D space.
+This represents how rays of light bounce off objects at that location from that view in space.

 Training neural radiance fields